alfonx/valueR/README.md

 It is highly recommended to set these variable using `Sys.setenv()` in [.Renviron](https://support.rstudio.com/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf).

+Developers with access to our testing-systems might also set `VALUER_AVM_URL` and `VALUER_ANALYST_URL` which both default to our live-systems if not provided.

 Once you have provided your credentials, you will be logged in:

 ``` r
 Connected to AVM: https://avm-api.value-marktdaten.de/v1
 Connected to API: https://api.value-marktdaten.de/
 ```